AldenSiaZhengHeng/COMP2042_CW_hfyas6/README.md

 # Brick_Destroy
+## Description of the game
-This is a simple arcace video game.
+This is a simple arcade video game.
-Player's goal is to destroy a wall with a small ball.
+Player's goal is to destroy a wall made up of brick with a small ball.<br />
-The game has  very simple commmand:
+The gameController has  very simple command: <br />
-SPACE start/pause the game
+SPACE start/pause the Game <br />
-A move left the player
+A move left the player <br />
-D move rigth the player
+D move right the player <br />
-ESC enter/exit pause menu
+ESC enter/exit pause menu <br />
-ALT+SHITF+F1 open console
+ALT+SHIFT+F1 open Debug console <br />
-the game automatically pause if the frame loses focus
+The gameController automatically pause if the frame loses focus <br />

+#Refactor Process
+The class in the original source folder had been separate and move into different package. <br />
+5 packages named as debug, element, gui, images and score are created <br />

 Enjoy ;-)